 Avid readers of this site might already know one of my favourite financial books is The Investor’s Manifesto by William Bernstein.
 Bernstein is a best selling financial author and was a practicing neurologist.
 Needless to say he is very bright and his books are witty and fun to read, yes, a financial book can be fun to read.
 Recently, Bernstein released a short ebook entitled If You Can: How Millennials Can Get Rich Slowly.
-I recall a few weeks ago this book was free a limited period of time but it’s still cheap for the frugal folks out there for the price of $1.10 CDN.
+You can buy it using that link or you should be able to download it still for FREE – here.

 If You Can was targeted to Millennials providing a trusted recipe for financial freedom; information I wish I read about 20 years ago when I was a trying to figure out the investing universe.
 Here are my favourite takeaways from If You Can and what Millennials can learn from this bargain book about the five bad things – hurdles as Bernstein puts – that you must overcome if you are to retire successfully.

 Hurdle One – You Need to Spend Less and Save More